Updated: May 26, 2025

 • For a big city, Lisbon retains a community feel in many neighborhoods

-• The hills and cobbled streets
+• The steep hills and cobbled streets can be quite a workout

 • Portuguese bureaucracy can be slow